 When companies first venture out into the ERP marketplace, they will see limitless possibilities to improve their business.
-However, somewhere along this journey, many projects hit difficulty and the promised business benefits often fall short of expectations, leaving a lot to be desired.
+However, somewhere along this journey, many projects hit difficulty and the promised business benefits often fall short of expectations and their overall long term goals, leaving a lot to be desired.

 Azzure IT have found that this low benefits realisation is often due to both the buyer and the provider failing to define the expected benefits of a solution, and align the business around some common goals early on in the project life-cycle.
 We have found that organisational alignment is not always at the top of buying business’s priority lists when selecting a new ERP system, and more often than not, companies are trying to find a system as quickly as possible to address their immediate pain points, therefore losing sight of their long-term business goals.